Email FacebookTwitterMenu burgerClose thin

 • Has access to nonpublic securities recommendations

-Covered persons are presumed to include directors, officers of the company, individual advisors, portfolio managers and traders.
+Covered persons are presumed to include company directors, officers, individual advisors, portfolio managers and traders.
 Support staff may meet the definition of a covered person, depending on the scope of their duties.

 Spouses and immediate family members can also be included if an opportunity exists for a covered person to share nonpublic information with them.
-The chief compliance officer (CCO) can designate other individuals who should be considered as access/covered persons.
+An advisory firm’s chief compliance officer (CCO) can designate other individuals who should be considered as access/covered persons.

 SEC Rules and Reportable Securities

-Under Rule 204A-1, advisors must include a provision in their code of ethics directing covered persons to report their personal securities holdings and transactions to be compliant.
+Under Rule 204A-1, advisors must include a provision in their code of ethics directing covered persons to report their personal securities holdings and transactions.
 There are several components to the requirements regarding reportable securities.

-Likewise, the transaction report must be dated and include the relevant details of each reportable security.
-This report must also explain the nature of the transaction (i.e., purchase or sale) and the price at which securities were bought or sold.
+• Quarterly: Quarterly reporting must be submitted within 30 days of the end of the calendar quarter.
+Transaction reports must be dated and include the relevant details of each reportable security, the nature of the transaction (i.e., purchase or sale) and the price at which securities were bought or sold.

 It’s important to note that reporting is not required for securities held in accounts that an access person has no direct or indirect control over.
 For example, a workplace 401(k) plan wouldn’t meet the standard for reporting unless reportable securities are held within a self-directed account.
 Transaction reports are not required for transactions related to automatic investment plans, such as dividend reinvestment plans (DRIPs).